Destinations in the north: Culture meets nature

 The main exhibition is located on the museum's second floor - which is the main floor of the building.
 It is built in a modern and appealing way with a mixture of different techniques to convey the story of Petter Dass, his life, work and deeds.
 The exhibitions - which are conveyed through illustrations, film on screens and listening stations - address themes with roots dating back to the time Petter Dass was born on Nord-Herøy in 1647.
 Among the many themes addressed in the main exhibition - and which make it very relevant - is religion in today's multicultural society and questions about human management of resources today.
 In addition to the permanent exhibition in the main building, there are also areas where the exhibition is changed regularly.
 The old rectory, where the main building consists of two parts, also has four rooms with changing and permanent exhibitions.
 Among the many illustrations in the museum, we find works by well-known Norwegian artists such as Hans Gerhard Sørensen and Karl Erik Harr.

 At Alberthaugen, Peter Dass sits on an eleven meter high granite monument with a wide view over the shipping lane, the landscape, and the historic church site.
-It was built in August 1908, more than 200 years after the great man of society died (1707), and together with the church and the rectory is one of Nordland's most important cultural monuments.
+It was built in August 1908, well over 200 years after the great man of society died (1707), and is together with the church and the rectory one of Nordlands most important cultural monuments.
 After a walk around the mound and in the old buildings, many people end the visit with a bite to eat in the local cafeteria.
 Not only is the view spectacular, but it is also possible to enjoy lunch and dinner prepared on site, with a strong focus on local produce.
 Margrethe's Café is named after Petter Dass' wife and also contributes to an unforgettable visit to Alstahaug.

 Let's tip you